xingmarc/Kaomoji/README.md

 This is a simple app on iOS devices to construct Kaomoji for your self.

 What is Kaomoji?
-From wikipedia, kaomoji is a style of emoticon that can be understood withou tilting one's head to the left.
+From wikipedia, kaomoji is a style of emoticon that can be understood without tilting one's head to the left.
 These emoticons are usually in the form similar to (\*_\*).

 ###Simple User Guide